SWAP 2025 Update FAQ

 Why are anadromous species in a separate chapter (Chapter 6)?

 Anadromous fish begin life in the freshwater of rivers and streams, migrate to the ocean to grow into adults, and then return to freshwater to spawn.
-Because the geographic range of anadromous fishes may span multiple provinces, organization by province (used in Chapters 5.1 – 5.7 (PDF)) does not adequately address conservation needs of anadromous fish.
-Instead, Chapter 6 (PDF) covers conservation strategies for anadromous fish that account for their movement across the landscape.
+Because the geographic range of anadromous fishes may span multiple provinces, organization by province (used in Chapters 5.1 – 5.7) does not adequately address conservation needs of anadromous fish.
+Instead, Chapter 6 covers conservation strategies for anadromous fish that account for their movement across the landscape.
 Chapter 6 incorporates both the range of habitats and the scale of movement during migratory life cycles to describe threats and strategies for anadromous species conservation.

-To learn more, visit Chapter 6 (PDF).
+To learn more, visit SWAP 2025 Chapter 6 and on the SWAP Hub.

 What is the purpose of the Companion Plans?

-Many of SWAP 2025’s conservation strategies include activities that are beyond CDFW’s jurisdiction.
+Many of the SWAP conservation strategies include activities that are beyond CDFW’s jurisdiction.
 In 2015, CDFW worked with partners to create the SWAP “companion plans” to provide more detailed, sector-specific collaborative approaches beyond the recommendations presented in the SWAP.

-Due to staff capacity and our review timeline, the Tribal and Water Management Companion Plans were the only companion plans that were reviewed and updated.
-Most of the content remained the same for these two plans with a focus on ensuring the information was accurate.
+Two of these companion plans were updated in 2025: the Tribal Lands Companion Plan and the Water Companion Plan.
+Due to staff capacity and our review timeline, these were the only companion plans that were reviewed and updated.
+Most of the content remained the same for these two plans, but CDFW ensured the information was still accurate.

 How can conservation partners use SWAP 2025?

-California SWAP is intended to serve as the blueprint for proactively conserving fish and wildlife and prevent species from becoming extinct.
+California SWAP is intended to serve as the blueprint for proactively conserving fish and wildlife to prevent species from becoming extinct.
 Conservation partners can use SWAP 2025 as a reference to identify priority species and habitats for conservation and to develop projects to implement the conservation actions in their region.
-Partners can also consider partnering with CDFW on federal State Wildlife Grants (SWG) by contacting CDFW’s SWG Program.
+Partners can also consider collaborating with CDFW on federal State Wildlife Grants (SWG) by contacting CDFW’s SWG Program.
 Partners are encouraged to work with CDFW to identify shared priorities and projects that implement SWAP goals, strategies, and actions that benefit Species of Greatest Conservation Need (SGCN) and SWAP conservation targets.

 How can partners share their information and data to inform future updates to or help implement California’s SWAP?